 In cases of alleged abuse, interviewing the accused is a standard investigative procedure.
 This is essential for gathering evidence, identifying inconsistencies, and understanding the accused’s perspective.
 However, in this case, Detective Ginger Fitting and other investigators chose not to speak with Guilfoy, effectively sidelining him from the process.

-Detective Fitting later testified in court that she had no reason to interview Guilfoy because the children’s statements during forensic interviews were deemed credible.
+Detective Fitting later testified in court that she had no reason to interview Guilfoy because his incriminating statements on the phone call were all she needed to hear from him, and the children’s statements during forensic interviews were deemed credible.
 This rationale is deeply flawed.
 Credibility assessments do not eliminate the need for a balanced investigation, which includes hearing from all involved parties.

 Guilfoy’s account could have provided critical context, especially regarding his financial relationship with Astle, his interactions with her children, and the timeline of events.
 Without his input, investigators relied solely on the accuser’s narrative, failing to explore potential contradictions or alternative explanations.